 May 10, 2019 — EY publishes its Trustee’s Preliminary Report.
 The report is dated May 1, but looks to have been published several days later.
 It reveals what many Quadriga creditors likely already know — effectively saying, “Your money is all gone.”
 The company has US$21 million in assets but owes creditors US$160 million.

 June 19, 2019 — Quadriga’s fifth report of the monitor is published, revealing huge amounts of money left the exchange through a single fake account “Chris Markay.”

-October 7, 2019 — Jennifer Robertson agrees to turn over roughly CA$12 million (US$9 million) in assets to EY Canada, the bankruptcy trustee for QuadrigaCX.
+October 7, 2019 — EY files its fourth report of the trustee.
+Jennifer Robertson agrees to turn over roughly CA$12 million (US$9 million) in assets to EY Canada.
 In a statement, she said she had “previously thought [the assets] were purchased with Gerry’s legitimately earned profits, salary and dividends.”